malejczuk/poetry/README.md

-A place for me to dislay my poetry.
+A place for me to display my poetry.